Chapter 1 ~ The Blue Dahlia

-In those days, there were the high class night spots and restaurants, like the Brown Derby, the Jade and the Cinegrill.
+In the 1940’s, there were the high class night spots and restaurants, like the Brown Derby, the Jade and the Cinegrill.
 And there were the working man’s bars, such as Steve Boardner’s, Bradley’s 5 and 10 and Jack O’Brien’s.
 Hollywood was a lonely town for transplants and runaways, but it was easy to get lost in if you joined the bar scene.
 For Beth Short, who preferred soft drinks over alcohol, Hollywood was a place to meet people and maybe make a future for herself.

 It was an exciting time and an exciting town.
 In 1946, five of the top records on the hit parade were different versions of “To Each His Own.”
 Movie audiences were treated to a banner year of films, such as “The Best Years of Our Lives,” “Blue Skies,” “It’s a Wonderful Life,” and “The Harvey Girls.”